The right to spend our money however we please (Matt. 6:19–21).

 The right to end a disappointing marriage (Matt.
 5:31–32).

-Chris grew up in a moral home, but didn’t find the grace of Christ until he was a sophomore in college.
+Chris grew up with a loving family and in a moral home, but despite his upbringing, he was a sinner in need of grace.
+In his sophomore year of college, Chris yielded his life to Jesus Christ as Lord and Savior.
 He began to devour the Word and was soon helping to lead bible studies, outreaches, and worship at church.
-He married his beautiful wife, Tara, in the summer of 2002.
+He married his beautiful wife, Tara, in the summer of 2000.